History of coal mining in the United States: West Virginia

-In 1883, thousands of European immigrants and a large number of African Americans migrated to southern West Virginia to work in coal mines.
+In the 1880s, thousands of European immigrants and a large number of African Americans migrated to southern West Virginia to work in coal mines.
 These coal miners worked in company mines with company tools and equipment, which they were required to lease.
 Along with these expenses, the miners were deducted pay for housing rent and items they purchased from company stores.
 Many coal companies paid miners with company scrip (private money), good only at company-owned stores.

+Accidents in coal mines

-In addition to the poor economic condition, safety in the mines was a great concern.
+Safety in the mines was a great concern.
 West Virginia fell behind other states in regulating mining conditions, and between 1890 and 1912, had a higher mine death rate than any other state.
 West Virginia was the site of the worst coal mining disaster to date, the Monongah Mining disaster of Monongah, West Virginia in 1907.
 The disaster was caused by the ignition of methane gas (also called "firedamp"), which in turn ignited the coal dust, killing 362 men.
 The disaster impelled the United States Congress to create the Bureau of Mines.

+Rakes (2008) examines coal mine fatalities in the state in the first half of the 20th century before safety regulations were strictly enforced in the 1960s.
+Besides the well-publicized mine disasters that killed a number of miners at a time, there were many smaller episodes in which one or two miners lost their lives.
+Mine accidents were considered inevitable, and mine safety did not appreciably improve the situation because of lax enforcement.
+West Virginia's mines were considered so unsafe that immigration officials would not recommend them as a source of employment for immigrants, and those unskilled immigrants who did work in the coal mines were more susceptible to death or injury.
+When the United States Bureau of Mines was given more authority to regulate mine safety in the 1960s, safety awareness improved, and West Virginia coal mines became less dangerous.